 Why We Should Support Local Businesses During Covid

 The economic impact of COVID on small businesses has been brutal.
 Smaller businesses, especially mom and pop stores and other family-owned businesses, have very little wiggle room to withstand financial inconsistencies.
 And, boy, has COVID brought financial hurdles.
 With lockdowns after lockdowns, supply chain disruptions, job losses, medical expenses, and other pandemic-related events, the flow of money has become more uncertain than before.
+Small business owners are struggling to stay afloat.
 People are understandably only buying what they need, and not indulging in unnecessary purchases.
 This hits businesses hard.
 After all, our economy is based on continuous and rabid consumption, and without consumption, the economy is on thin ice.

 So the chances are uncomfortably high that the local shops that you pass by every day may not be here next month.
 This is why it’s important for us to support our community and shop local, because local businesses provide local jobs, stimulate the local economy and strengthen the local community.
 The local shop owners are our neighbors, friends and family; they give back to the local community by participating in local events.